-This project springs from the hypothesis that the impact of future climate change on high-latitude planktivores, such as seabirds, fish, and bowhead whales, will come as much through changes in their prey quality (individual size and lipid content) as through changes in their prey biomass—with decreases in quality often accompanying and outweighing increases in biomass.
-To explore this hypothesis, we have started building and testing a new kind of trait-based zooplankton model, which combines ideas from the “optimal annual routine” tradition of life-history modeling in animal ecology with the more recent “emergent communities” tradition in marine plankton modeling.
+The project springs from the hypothesis that the impact of future climate change on high-latitude planktivores, such as seabirds, fish, and bowhead whales, will come as much through changes in their prey quality (individual size and lipid content) as through changes in their prey biomass: Coltrane is intended to serve as a “translation layer” between oceanographic projections and higher-trophic-level impacts.

 This poster from the 2017 workshop on Trait-Based Approaches to Marine Life (Bergen, Norway) gives an overview of work to date and work in progress.

 - The model rests on a review of 45 lab studies of copepod growth and development, which identified two species-specific strategy traits that control body size and to a large extent life history: a relative development rate (“does this species reach maturity slowly or quickly, relative to other copepods with the same thermal optimum?”) and a relative growth rate (Does this species grow slowly or quickly for its size?”).
 You can read all about it in Banas and Campbell (2016), Mar.
 Ecol.
 Prog.
 Ser.
 558:21-33 (open access).